 Note-taking has always been a pen-paper process for all of us.
-But now, we see numerous note-taking devices, such as iPads, tablets, and laptops.
+But now, we see numerous note-taking devices, such as iPads, tablets, and laptops around us.
 Clearly, digitalization has a huge impact on students as they are inclining more toward digital learning.
-We now have a lot of articles around comparing the iPad and notebook for note-taking.
+There are tons of articles around comparing the iPad and notebook for note-taking.
 Though both of them have their pros and cons, you need to figure out which is more productive for you.
-Here we will compare certain parameters to comprehend the significance of digital note-taking and traditional note-taking.
+Here, we will compare certain parameters to comprehend the significance of digital note-taking and traditional note-taking.

 iPad for Note-taking

 An iPad is one of the potential note-taking tools in this digitally advancing era.
 It is a versatile digital device when coupled with an Apple pencil provides a good handwriting experience.
 Over the years, it has proved itself as one of the best note-taking tools.
 You can read more about the features and performance of the latest iPad version here.
 Let us now see some of the pros and cons of using an iPad for note-taking:

 - Portable and handy – iPad usually weighs around 1.5 pounds/500-650 gms.
 It is slim, portable, and fits anywhere like your usual notebook.
 A single iPad can include several digital notebooks.

 - Easily edit notes – With note-taking apps such as Noteshelf, you can easily edit your text multiple times and add several images.
 With cut, copy, undo, redo, and resize options, you can create notes much faster and easier.

 - Sharing and backup – Because of easy sharing and backup, iPad is considered better than a notebook.
 With an iPad, you can easily share your notes with anyone and keep them backed up in cloud, google drive, etc.